wizebit/WizeBit-Doc/README.md

 In blockchain it’s blocks that store valuable information, in particular, transactions, the essence of any cryptocurrency.
 Besides this, a block contains some technical information, like its version, current timestamp and the hash of the previous block.

 A transaction is a combination of inputs and outputs.
 Inputs of a new transaction reference outputs of a previous transaction.
 Outputs are where coins are actually stored.

-# Wize Wallet

-In WizeBlock, your identity is a pair of private and public keys stored on your computer (or stored in some other place you have access to).
-A wallet is nothing but a key pair.
-In the construction of wallet a new key pair is generated with ECDSA which is based on elliptic curves.
-A private key is generated using the curve, and a public key is generated from the private key.
-One thing to notice: in elliptic curve based algorithms, public keys are points on a curve.
-This is a public key is a combination of X, Y coordinates.

-If you want to send coins to someone, you need to know their address.
-But addresses (despite being unique) are not something that identifies you as the owner of a “wallet”.
-In fact, such addresses are a human-readable representation of public keys.
-The address generation algorithm utilizes a combination of open algorithms that take a public key and returns real Base58-based address.

-Currently, WizeBlock has generating wallets on the WizeBlock node side, but in the next version wallets will generate on the user side in the Desktop application.

 # Network